yosrahelal/paladin/doc-site/docs/tutorials/notarized-tokens.md

 logger.log("Successfully transferred 800 units of cash to Node3!");
 ```

-**Key Points**:
-- **`.using(paladinClientNode2)`** ensures the transaction is signed by Node2.
-- If Node2 does not have sufficient tokens (e.g., tries to transfer 1200 while only having 1000), the transfer should fail and return an error.
+### Transaction Privacy in Paladin

+Unlike traditional blockchains, **Paladin’s notarized token model ensures that not all participants see every transaction**:

+- **The notary has full visibility** over all token transfers.
+- **Node2 and Node3 only see transactions they were involved in.**
+- **Other nodes have no visibility into the transfer.**

 ---

 ## Conclusion

 Congratulations!
-You’ve successfully:
+You have successfully:

 1. **Deployed a Noto token** to represent cash within the Paladin network.
-2. **Minted tokens** from a designated notary account.
+2. **Minted tokens** under a notary’s supervision.
-3. **Transferred tokens** between different nodes, demonstrating how digital assets move across participants.
+3. **Transferred tokens** between nodes while maintaining privacy and control.

-At this point, you have a basic grasp of how to issue and manage tokens using the Noto domain.
+At this point, you understand how to issue, manage, and transfer notarized tokens within Paladin.

 ---

 ## Next Steps

-Now that you’ve explored how to create, mint, and transfer tokens using the Noto domain, you’re ready to delve into Zeto, Paladin’s zero-knowledge domain for more advanced privacy features.
-In the next tutorial, you’ll learn how to build a cash payment solution—for example, a wholesale CBDC or a commercial bank money rail—while leveraging powerful privacy techniques such as private minting and selective disclosure.
+Now that you’ve explored **Notarized Tokens**, you’re ready to delve into **Zeto**, Paladin’s **zero-knowledge domain** for enhanced privacy.
+In the next tutorial, you’ll learn how to build **a privacy-preserving cash payment system** using advanced techniques such as **private minting and selective disclosure**.

 [Continue to the Zero-Knowledge Proof Tutorial →](./zkp-cbdc.md)